keebio/bfo9000-pcb/README.md

 If anyone wants to clean things up or make fixes, go ahead and submit a PR.
 Thanks!

+The plate files can be found here: https://github.com/keebio/bfo-9000-case

 ## License

 These files are released under the MIT License.